HAPPENING NOW: Astros' pivotal Game 4 underway in Tampa Bay

 GAME 4 PREVIEW: Verlander says we also have Gerrit Cole available

-The Houston Astros and Justin Verlander have come to the mutual decision when it comes to Game 4.
-It's to give the ace the ball and manhandle the Tampa Bay Rays batting order.
+As expected, the Rays pulled Castilo early, being replaced by Ryan Yarbrough in the second inning.

-Verlander is getting the nod to start for Houston on three days' rest, which is a huge undertaking in postseason baseball.
+The third inning was extremely easy for Yarbrough, taking less than 10 pitches to get through Springer, Chirinos and Brantley.
+Two of the three ground-outs went directly to the pitchers' mound.

-The decision could either send the 'Stros to an AL Championship Series date with the New York Yankees, or haunt them to a potential ouster in the postseason.
+The decision to start Verlander could either send the 'Stros to an AL Championship Series date with the New York Yankees, or haunt them to a potential ouster in the postseason.

 While the former Cy Young Award winner considers the worst, he believes that his club is equipped to put the AL Wild Card winner out for good.